gabrielhaw/gabrielhaw.github.io/README.md

 # Websites-R-US
-Buildin a website portfolio in an attempt to get some damn job call backs.
+Building a website portfolio in an attempt to get some damn job call backs.